robert-laws/portfolio-project-rails-dog-daycare/README.md

 - [ ] add omniauth file in initializers
 - [ ] add link to sign in via github
 - [ ] add controller logic to sessions controller to authenticate user and create a record in the users table
-- [ ] add validations for user model
-- [ ] add error messages for views
-- [ ] add flash for alerts and notifications
 - [ ] test authenticate model